Glacial Kame Culture / Late Archaic Period, 4000-1500 B.C.

 Summit County, Ohio

-crafted from a chocolate-colored ferruginous slate; the long neck is accentuated by the graceful flow of the stone's line, running from the tip of the head to the top of the triangular shaped tail.
+Crafted from a chocolate-colored ferruginous slate; the long neck is accentuated by the graceful flow of the stone's line, running from the tip of the head to the top of the triangular shaped tail.
 Faintly visible on the base is a penciled inscription, which reads (indecipherable) Ohio.

-Gilbert Dilley, Akron, OH
+Gilbert Dilley, Akron, Ohio

-Jan Sorgenfrei, Findlay, OH
+Jan Sorgenfrei, Findlay, Ohio

 Provenance: Ex Gilbert Dilley, Akron, OH; From the Collection of Jan Sorgenfrei, Ohio